People often wonder about Islam’s advantage over the rest of the religions that exist among all nations.

 A member of this family says:

-My family has been honored with this sacred mission, since 1187, when the Conqueror, Salah al-Din, after liberating Jerusalem from the hands of the Crusaders, followed in the footsteps of Caliph Omar Ibn Al-Khattab, who wrote with his hand the assurance of safety to the people of Aelia (known as al-ʿUhda al-ʿUmariyya).
-A covenant that shows the tolerance of the Islamic religion, which gave the Christians a covenant that guarantees practicing their religious rituals in Jerusalem.
+My family has been honored with this sacred mission since 1187, when the Conqueror, Salah al-Din, followed in the footsteps of Caliph Omar Ibn Al-Khattab after liberating Jerusalem from the hands of the Crusaders.
+He wrote with his hand the assurance of safety to the people of Aelia (known as al-ʿUhda al-ʿUmariyya).
+A covenant shows the tolerance of the Islamic religion, which gave the Christians a covenant that guaranteed to practice their religious rituals in Jerusalem.

 The questioner said: